imfug/delivery-schema/README.md

 Please use GitHub [issue tracking](https://github.com/imfug/delivery-schema/issues) to file any issues that you come across or feature requests that you would like to discuss.

 This project is lead by the IMF User Group membership.
-To learn more about the IMF User Group, please visit https://www.imfug.com
+To learn more about the IMF User Group, please visit [imfug.com](https://www.imfug.com/)

-Repository Layout:
+**Repository Layout:**

-*Links pointing to latest version in master branch.
-Tagged releases available [here](https://github.com/imfug/delivery-schema/releases).*
+*(Links pointing to latest version in master branch.
+Tagged releases available [here](https://github.com/imfug/delivery-schema/releases).)*

 [/documentation](documentation/specification) - prose specification for the IMF Delivery Schema